Miri O'Donnell

-Miri O'Donnell (born August 1, 2006) is an American professional soccer player who plays as a forward for Campeonato Nacional Feminino club Sporting CP.
+Miri Angel O'Donnell (born August 1, 2006) is an American professional soccer player who plays as a forward for Campeonato Nacional Feminino club Sporting CP.

 Early life

-O'Donnell was born in Japan while her father was stationed there with the United States Navy.
-She took after her older siblings and began playing soccer when she was four.
-Her family moved often and later settled in San Ramon, California, where she attended Dougherty Valley High School.
-In the Bay Area, she played for youth clubs including Mustang FC, FC Bay Area Surf, and MVLA Soccer Club.
-She also played for USL W League club San Francisco Glens.
-She sustained her first anterior cruciate ligament injury when she was 15.
-She committed to play college soccer for Wake Forest during her senior year.
+O'Donnell, who is of partial Japanese descent, was born in Japan while her father was stationed there with the United States Armed Forces.
+She began playing soccer at age four, following her older siblings into the sport.
+Moving frequently due to her father's job, the family eventually settled in San Ramon, California, where she attended Dougherty Valley High School.
+She played club soccer there for Mustang FC, FC Bay Area Surf, and MVLA Soccer Club.
+She tore the anterior cruciate ligament (ACL) in her right knee when she was 15 years old.
+She also played USL W League soccer for the San Francisco Glens.
+Before going pro, she committed to play college soccer for Wake Forest during her senior year.

 Club career

 Portuguese club Sporting CP announced on August 14, 2024, that they had signed O'Donnell to her first professional contract on a three-year deal.
-She made her professional debut as a late substitute in a 1–0 win over Damaiense on October 13.
-On November 16, she scored her first professional goal to conclude a 8–0 rout against Albergaria.
-Her debut season saw her return 3 goals from 20 appearances in all competitions as Sporting was the league runner-up to Benfica.
-However, the season ended sourly when the 18-year-old suffered her second ACL tear in the league finale against Marítimo on May 11, 2025.
+She made her professional debut on October 13, coming on as a late substitute in a 1–0 league win over Damaiense.
+On November 16, she made her first start and scored her first professional goal to conclude a 8–0 rout against Albergaria.
+She finished her debut season with 3 goals from 20 appearances in all competitions as Sporting were league runners-up to Benfica.
+The season ended sourly, however, when she suffered a partial ACL tear in her left knee during the league finale against Marítimo on May 11, 2025.

+O'Donnell resumed training after more than a year away.
+On September 18, 2026, nearly 500 days after her ACL injury, she made her return off the bench against Marítimo.

 International career

-O'Donnell was called up to the United States under-17 team in 2023.
-She was later an alternate to the under-19 squad that won bronze at the 2023 Pan American Games.
+O'Donnell was an alternate for the United States under-19 squad that won bronze at the 2023 Pan American Games.

-Personal life

-O'Donnell is partly of Japanese descent.